 With a life long background in Special Education, Bill has an ability to work with our Therapeutic students in a way that promotes communication, social skills and relationship building.

-Carrie brings a lifetime of experience in classical Horsemanship, including both Dressage and Combined Training. with a focus on Natural Horsemanship, she supports the growth and awareness of humans and horses of all ages and levels of experience!
-Carrie has the ability to guide our students to a more natural way of relating with horses.
-This promotes a deeper understanding of how classical principles help horses use their minds and bodies with greater symmetry, balance and relaxation.
+Carrie brings a lifetime of experience in classical Horsemanship, including both Dressage and Combined Training.
+With a focus on Natural Horsemanship, she supports the growth and awareness of humans and horses of all ages and levels of experience!
+Carrie has the ability to guide our students to a more natural way of relating to horses.
+This promotes a deeper understanding of how classical principles help horses use their minds and bodies with greater symmetry, balance, and relaxation.